tradle/mycloud/README.md

 The following are the versions used by the Tradle dev team:

-- Node.js@[8.10.0](https://nodejs.org/download/release/v8.10.0/) - this is the version used by Amazon for AWS Lambda.
+- Node.js@[14.17.5](https://nodejs.org/download/release/v14.17.5/) - this is the version used by Amazon for AWS Lambda.
 Yes, you can use the latest Node.js instead, but keep this in mind if you hit errors.
-- npm@3.10.10 - npm@5 sometimes has trouble with big dependency trees
+- npm@6.14.14 - comes with 14.17.5

 #### Docker & Docker Compose